ivanthemeh/javascript/dom/README.md

 When manipulating CSS from Javascript it’s very easy to just add the styles directly into the CSS.
 But from a maintainability & collaboration perspective it’s good to not cross the streams: keep HTML in HTML, CSS in CSS, and only JS in JS.

-It’s best practice to to just add and remove classes on elements: CSS classes are the contract between your Javascript and your HTML/CSS. *The CSS can deal only with styling and the JS only deals with activating that CSS.*
+It’s best practice to just add and remove classes on elements: CSS classes are the contract between your Javascript and your HTML/CSS. *The CSS can deal only with styling and the JS only deals with activating that CSS.*

 ### Naming conventions